Synrgise/SynrgiseTypingTestScorm/README.md

    - Update the following parameters:
      - **Time Limit:** Set the time limit for the game in seconds.
      - **Quotes/Text-Strings:** Provide an array of quotes or text-strings that the student will be presented with during the game.
 Each quote should be limited to no more than 500 characters.
+     - **Instruction Text (Optional):** Provide instructions for the typing test game.
+Set to "none" if not needed.
+     - **Image Name (Optional):** Provide the filename of an image to display instructions visually.
+Ensure filename matches that in the folder and has no spaces Set to "none" if not needed.
    - Save the changes to the `data.json` file.

 3. **Update `imsmanifest.xml` File:**